 Going off the grid?
 If you’re wondering if off grid living is legal, the answer is simple - yes.
 In New Zealand, where GridFree is based, you’re not required to be connected to utilities, whether you're living in a campervan or on a patch of land.

-Still, anything you build typically needs to be consented by the local council, though exceptions exist.
+Still, any off-grid living structures build typically needs to be consented by the local council, though exceptions exist.
 A sleepout under 30sqm is exempt, provided it has no plumbing or cooking facilities (including compost toilets and portable cookers) and there is already a consented building on the property.
 These buildings are still required to meet the building code.
 Freshwater collection and wastewater management such as septic tanks often require consents, depending on circumstances and regional councils.

 If you're unsure, check with your local council.
-A tiny home on wheels does not require consent, like a caravan, but these are in somewhat of a grey area and when they're permanently placed some councils require building consents, so we recommend you do your research.
+Going off the grid in a tiny home on wheels does not require consent, like a caravan, but these are in somewhat of a grey area and when they're permanently placed some councils require building consents, so we recommend you do your research.

 Deciding where you are going off the grid can be more of a toss-up.
 For some it’s easy, since there is land in the family and perhaps even a shack looking for an upgrade (if that’s your situation, consider our best-selling bach kit DIY solar panel system).
 For others, it’s a journey—with a lot of searching for the right piece of land for sale.
 Read some tips for choosing land from other off-gridders.